hieuvp/learning-monitoring/prometheus-introduction/README.md

 # Verify the current effective user
 if [[ "$(whoami)" != "root" ]]; then
   printf "\e[31m"
-  printf "ERROR: You must execute this script as the superuser (root)" printf "\e[0m"
+  echo "ERROR: You must execute this script as the superuser (root)" printf "\e[0m"

   exit 1